 5.4.3.1 Description

-When a NG-RAN is shared between multiple operators in the network sharing (see TS 32.130 [11]), the participating operators are interested in the operator-specific energy consumption (EC) and energy efficiency (EE) of the NG-RAN.
+When a NG-RAN is shared between multiple operators in the network sharing (see TS 32.130 [11]), the participating operators are interested in the operator-specific energy consumption (EC) and energy efficiency (EE) of the gNB.

-The NG-RAN can support and serve multiple operators (i.e., PLMN-IDs) in Network sharing scenarios.
+The gNB can support and serve multiple operators (i.e., PLMN-IDs) in Network sharing scenarios.
 The existing EE and EC KPIs do not consider network sharing scenarios, and do not provide KPIs at operator-specific (i.e., PLMN-ID) granularity.

 Following are the currently supported measurements and KPIs related to energy consumption and energy efficiency: